 Link farms can be identified through the shallow content they contain, as well as the vast array of topics they cover, which are also unrelated.
 They may also contain pages that are just lists of links, and the domain may have a name that is a nonsensical series of letters and numbers.

 Link farming is prohibited by all search engines’ Webmaster Guidelines.
 Google has stated that violating its guidelines with link schemes will have “a negative impact on a site’s ranking in the search results”.
 This means that participating in schemes like this could leave your site ranking lower in the SERPs due to the penalties that are imposed by the search engines.
 These penalties take a lot of work to remove and can impact your site for a long time so it’s best to avoid link farms and similar schemes.

 Considering the risk of a penalty, our recommendation would be NOT to depend on those existing external domains.
-If the SEO agency take those domains down, your site may experience a temporary drop in rankings.
-In my opinion, that’s less painful than recovering from a penalty which Google might place on your domain on discovery of this practice.
+If the webmaster takes those domains down, your site may experience a temporary drop in rankings.
+In my opinion, that’s less painful than recovering from a penalty that Google might place on your domain on discovering this practice.